All-Optical Photonic Crystal Bolometer with Ultra-Low Heat Capacity for Scalable Thermal Imaging: Heat capacity calculation

 \section{Heat capacity calculation}

 {C_{th}}

-We adopt the single-node thermal model defined in the main text.
-Here we (i) compute the pixel’s total heat capacity $C_{th}$ from geometry and materials only, and (ii) use the independently measured thermal resistance $R_{th}$ to predict $\tau_{th}^{pred} = R_{th}c_{th}$, which we then compare with the directly measured time constant $\tau_{th}^{meas}$.
+Having established the validity of the single-mode approximation in Section~\ref{sec:thermal regimes}, here we compute the pixel's total heat capacity $C_{th}$ from geometry and materials only.
+We then combine this with the independently measured thermal resistance $R_{th}$ to predict $\tau_{th}^{pred} = R_{th}C_{th}$, which is compared with the directly measured time constant $\tau_{th}^{meas}$.